opus1993/pubrepo/content/post/Chicago R Collaborative 2020/index.md

 ## What we accomplished

 As of mid-afternoon on Sunday, 90 changes to 29 repositories were pushed via 16 contributors.
-Many of the changes are expected to be accepted by package maintainers.
+Many of the improvements are very likely to be accepted by package maintainers.

-The accomplishments include an updated R interface package for the Google Civic API, numerous fixes to improve http behavior, a general xaringan template for other R Collaborative events, and `takehomecarpetries` take home tutorials.
+Other accomplishments include an updated R interface package for the Google Civic API, numerous fixes to improve http behavior, a general xaringan template for other R Collaborative events, and `takehomecarpetries` take home tutorials.

 Special thanks to Angela Li for all her efforts in orchestrating this event.
 {{< tweet 1251994675281563651 >}}